Silos

 • memory, in Gibibytes: utilization = (aggregated memory size of powered-on instances owned by the silo) / (silo memory quota)

-• storage, in Gibibytes: utilization = (aggregated size of disks owned by the silo) / (silo storage quota)
+• storage, in Gibibytes: utilization = (aggregated size of disks and snapshots owned by the silo) / (silo storage quota)

 Note